lucaspetry/mining-animal-shelter/scripts/README.txt

 Merging the original dataset and the additional data
 =======================================================================================
 Now we want to merge "preprocessed_extra.csv" with "preprocessed_train.csv" and "preprocessed_test.csv".
-To do so we run the following:
+To do so we first map the breeds from the datasets using the edit distance similarity measure:
-$ python merge_data.py
+$ python3 preprocess_breed_map.py

+This will create the file "preprocessed_breed_map.csv", which we then manually adjust so all the breeds have a correspondent line in the extra dataset.